Manuel123cool/tutorials/SwiftUI/main.md

 SwiftUI doesnt know how to arrange your view, so there are containers.

 #### Containers
+You can modify the stack: and every child element will inherit these modifier.
 ##### VStack
 Arranges the elements vertical.